 Speak To The Commercial Flood Insurance Experts

-Reach out to the professionals at JMG Insurance Agency for more information on the requirements for insurance.
+Reach out to the professionals at JMG Insurance Corp for more information on the requirements for insurance.
 Since 1916, we have been dedicated to offering high-quality insurance to clients throughout Connecticut, New Jersey, New York, Hawaii, and Massachusetts.
 As an independent agency, we work closely with several reliable insurance providers and strive to form long-lasting relationships with all of our clients.

 If you’re a business owner, your organization is located in a high-risk flood area, and you have a federally-backed mortgage, you will benefit significantly from purchasing flood insurance.
 Our policies, which we offer via the NFIP, include both building and contents coverage and are thus designed to protect every major aspect of your business.
 This includes HVAC equipment, appliances, and all plumbing and electrical systems.
 If you need additional coverage, we can work with your insurer to help you receive excess coverage above the $500,000 limits.